 Using a Desktop Computer

-To connect to a desktop computer, you will need to connector your projector or HDTV to either the main Video Output of the graphics card of the computer or to a secondary Video Output port of the graphics card.
+To connect to a desktop computer, you will need to connect your projector or HDTV to either the main Video Output of the graphics card of the computer or to a secondary Video Output port of the graphics card.
 Many desktop computers now have graphics cards with multiple Video Output ports to support connecting multiple monitors for an extended desktop configuration.

 Configuring Extended Desktop Mode

-Opening and Displaying the Projector View
+Opening and Displaying the Presentation View

 Once you have your projector or HDTV connected and configured correctly, you should see an additional, extended desktop shown on the projector or HDTV.